Senior Thesis Information

 - The final approval comes from the department chair.
 You might get a request to make a few minor changes from the chair.
 Please make these changes since the chair must sign the grade change form and will not sign it until the thesis is complete to their satisfaction.
 Once the chair approves then your thesis is accepted to fulfill the requirements of your degree program.

-A short oral presentation of your completed research project is strongly encouraged.
-For students graduating in April this requirement is most naturally satisfied by giving a 10-minute talk at the annual College Student Research Conference, usually held in March.
-Students can also arrange other times/locations with their faculty advisors and the course coordinator.
+A short oral presentation of your completed research project is strongly encouraged, but not required.
+For students graduating in April this requirement is most naturally satisfied by giving a 12-minute talk at the annual College Student Research Conference, usually held in March.
+Students can also arrange other times/locations with their faculty advisors.